Kenji Yoshida

 Kenji Yoshida (吉田 健二, Yoshida Kenji) is a Japanese anime producer, manga artist and illustrator best known as the co-founder of Tatsunoko Production.
 Yoshida is the younger brother of Tatsuo Yoshida and the older brother of Ippei Kuri.
-He replaced Tatsuo as president after the latter's death in 1977 and continued to run the company until 1987, when Kuri replaced him.
+After Tatsuo's death in 1977, Yoshida replaced him as president and ran the company until Kuri succeeded him in 1987.
 On July 1, 2005, he and Kuri resigned from Tatsunoko Production when Takara merged with Tomy.
+With Kuri's death in July 2023, he became the last surviving Yoshida brother.